VermiIIi0n/Gemnine/README.md

 It also provides a command-line interface for interactive usage.

-While it does provide synchronous methods, it is recommended to use the asynchronous methods for better performance.

 ## **NOTICE**

 Images are not tested and may not work as expected.